komora-io/db/README.md

-# db
+# db - because we can't delete all of our data, yet!

-a transactional, multi-namespace embedded database
+A transactional, multi-namespace embedded database.
+KV, Log, Object, all under a unified transactional domain for processing correctly.